php-fig/per-coding-style/spec.md

 $variable = $foo ?: 'bar';
 ```

+In some cases, a compound ternary may require parentheses in order to disambiguate meaning.
+If that is the case, the ternary SHOULD NOT be used, and a more expressive syntax, such as
+`if`-`else` or `match`, should be used instead.

 ## 7. Closures

 Closures MUST be declared with a space after the `function` keyword, and a